 In addition, the Osing tribe's houses have a distinctive feature at the junction of the column with the ground, called Ubeg.
-Ubeg is a solid wood where the column rests before being connected to a stone base, which aims to lock and prevent the column from touching the ground, as seen in figure 3, which would cause moisture to rise into the column.
+Ubeg is a solid wood where the column rests, before being connected to a stone base, which aims to lock and prevent the column from touching the ground, which would cause moisture to rise into the column.
 In this case, the sopak stone is only placed on the ground and drilled to the size of the ubeg, which restricts the movement of the ubeg itself.

 Figure 3.
-The connection between ubeg and sopak stone (source: author)
+The connection between ubeg and sopak stone Source: Author, 2021

-Furthermore, in its original state, there are three types of Osing traditional houses, distinguished by their roof shapes, that can be seen in figure 4 [11]:

-1. Tikel House
+Furthermore, in its original state, there are three types of Osing traditional houses, distinguished by their roof shapes [13]: 1.
+Tikel House

-The tikel house shape is the most perfect form of the traditional Osing house.
-This house has a roof in the shape of a kampung srotong with 4 (four) Rab, 4 (four) Soko, and 2 (two) Soko Tepas.

-2. Cerocogan House
+- - The tikel house shape is the most perfect form of the traditional Osing house.
+This house has a roof in the shape of a kampung srotong with 4 (four) Rab, 4 (four) Soko, and 2 (two) Soko Tepas. - 2.
+Cerocogan House